-- We seek to support our suppliers in continuously improving their sustainability performance and achieving the highest compliance standards.
+- We seek to support our suppliers in continuously improving their sustainability performance and achieving the highest standards of compliance.

-- We leverage our reach and understanding of our supply base to implement impactful programs and accelerate progress in our priority sustainability corridors, such as our efforts to tackle climate change, preserve nature, and promote fair working conditions.
+- We leverage our reach and understanding of our supply base to implement impactful programs and accelerate progress in our sustainability corridors, such as our efforts to tackle climate change, protect nature, and promote fair working conditions.

-Our supply chain sustainability due diligence is guided by our Responsible Sourcing Principles (RSP), which align with the UN Guiding Principles on Business and Human Rights (UNGPs), the Ten Principles of the UN Global Compact, and International Labour Organization (ILO) Conventions.
-The RSP detail our ambitions and set process and performance requirements for our suppliers of materials and services.
-We expect all our suppliers—and in particular our critical suppliers—to meet our RSP requirements and demonstrate good sustainability performance.
+Our supply chain sustainability strategy is grounded in our Responsible Sourcing Principles (RSP), which align with the UN Guiding Principles on Business and Human Rights (UNGPs), the Ten Principles of the UN Global Compact, and International Labour Organization (ILO) Conventions.
+The RSP, together with its corresponding Implementation Guidance, detail our ambitions and set process and performance standards for our suppliers of materials and services, from the direct materials used in manufacturing our products to the goods and services required to run our business.

-The sustainable sourcing of goods and services involves broad cross-functional collaboration within PMI, executed by our Procurement and Global Leaf and Product Development teams with the strategic support of Operations Sustainability, and overseen by our Senior Vice President, Operations.
+The sustainable sourcing of goods and services involves a broad cross-functional collaboration within PMI, driven by our Procurement and Leaf teams and overseen by our Senior Vice President, Operations.

-With over 30,000 tier 1 suppliers globally, our supply chain spend amounted to approximately USD 12.6 billion in 2022.
-Our global supply chain is organized into two main streams—direct spend (focused on materials used to manufacture our finished products), and indirect spend (focused on goods and services necessary to operate our business).
+Our global supply chain is organized into two main streams—direct spend (focused on materials used in the manufacture of our finished products) and indirect spend (focused on goods and services necessary to operate our business)—and seven categories:

-The supply chain categories exposed to the highest sustainability risks identified to date pertain to our direct spend and include:
+From a sustainability standpoint, the supply chain categories exposed to the highest risks pertain to our direct spend and include:

-- Tobacco production, with the main risks associated with working conditions, child labor, climate change, access to water, and the socioeconomic well-being of farming communities
+- Tobacco production across Africa, Asia, and South America, with the main risks in the areas of working conditions, child labor, climate change, access to water, and the socioeconomic well-being of farming communities

 - Electronics manufacturing, with the main risks relating to working conditions